hwdbk/synology-scripts/encrypted-multi-disk-backup/README.md

 The first method is ideal if you expect to be wanting to restore a specific directory regularly.
 The latter is ideal to regularly and fastly update the disk set for offline storage and, if push comes to shove, you don't mind popping in a couple of disks to retrieve the contents of a specific directory.
 You can't have it all...

+# Extras

-- `mount_ecryptfolder` is a small helper script that allows you to manually mount encrypted folders.
-It wraps `mount.ecryptfs` with the mount parameters prefilled with defaults, which also happen to be the parameters used by Synology to mount an encrypted share from the DSM user interface.
+- `mount_ecryptfolder` is a small helper script that can be used to manually mount encrypted folders.
+It wraps `mount.ecryptfs` with the mount parameters prefilled with defaults, which also happen to be the parameters used by Synology to mount an encrypted share from the DSM user interface and the above `backup_diskset_copy` and `backup_update_copy` scripts.